soggybag/js-react-native-q4/05-redux/README.md

 # Example

-These examples may seem a little contrived the goal is to show you how Redux works illustrating the concepts in clear simple terms.
+This example may seem a little too simple, the goal is to show you how Redux works illustrating the concepts in clear simple terms.

-The system used has many parts and will be disfficult to absorb the first time through.
+The system has many parts and will be difficult to absorb the first time through.
 Don't worry about that.
 You can refer to your example files and these notes in the future.

-Some parts of the system are reliant on others.
-To avoid errors messages and allow for testing along the way we will assemble everything in the order below.

 # Counter

 What we are building: A simple counter.

 Our system will have a single value stored in our application state that can be incremented and decremented.

 The counter will store a single value on state under the key `counter`.

 ## Add dependancies

+Redux is an agnostic JS library and can be used with any JS system.
+React Redux provides some glue to make Redux work with React.

 - Import Redux and React Redux
     1. `npm install --save redux`
     2. `npm install --save react-redux`

 ## Create an Action

+Redux requires actions to change state.
+Our counter needs to send an action to increment and decrement the count.

 - Add a folder for actions then create an action creator
     1. Create a folder named `actions`